jinkyuhan/fastify-di-container/README.md

   }
 }

-/* Now, UserService component has dependency to userRepository */
+/* Accoding to the codes above, UserService component has dependency to userRepository */

 async function startServer() {
   const app = Fastify();